-Trupeer x HeyGen | Turn screen recordings into AI videos
+Trupeer x HeyGen | Turn Screen Recordings into AI Videos

 Add your HeyGen API key in Trupeer

 In Trupeer, go to Integrations → Avatar Integration and paste your HeyGen API key from your HeyGen dashboard under Settings → API.
-Your HeyGen avatars will be available straight away inside Trupeer's editor.
+Your HeyGen avatars will be available immediately inside Trupeer's editor.

 Select a HeyGen avatar and generate